seL4Test

 IA32 Example

-Executing the following commands will run qemu and point it towards the image we just built:
+script will run QEMU and point it towards the image we

 ./simulate